- News + Media

 Between 1998 and 2006, Luciano held different positions in the private and academic sectors in Argentina, and worked as an independent consultant to SMEs and NGOs.
 In 2002, he also started and led his own business to develop hosted content management solutions.

-Luciano has presented at conferences and given invited talks in the U.S. and abroad and published scholarly articles in top tier peer-review journals (e.g. R&D Management, Journal of Technology Transfer, Minerva.)
+Luciano has presented at prestigious international conferences and given invited talks in the U.S. and abroad and published scholarly articles in top tier peer-review journals (e.g. R&D Management, Journal of Technology Transfer, Minerva.)
 His work has been published in book, book chapter, and other professional publication formats as well.
 Luciano has also provided expert input for policy recommendations such as the congressionally mandated biennial review, U.S. National Nanotechnology Initiative PCAST report to the President and Congress.
+Well recognized media outlets, such as MIT Technology Review, Wired UK, and the very U.S. National Science Foundation’s website have featured his work.

 Luciano holds a Ph.D. degree in Public Policy from the Georgia Institute of Technology (Atlanta, USA) with a concentration in Economic Development.
 He also holds a Licentiate degree in Management from Universidad Nacional del Litoral and a Mechanical-Electrical Technician degree from Escuela Industrial Superior (both in Santa Fe, Argentina).